viezel/NappUI/README.md

 ## Changelog

-* 1.1.2 (AT)
+* 1.1.2
-	* Set range instead of text when defining attributes.
+	* Attributed Text: Set range instead of text when defining attributes.
 Range can be useful when you get a predefined range eg. Twitter API
-	* Links: Set links on specific text/range and listen to a tap event.
+	* Attributed Text Links: Set links on specific text/range and listen to a tap event.

-* 1.1.1 (AT)
+* 1.1.1
-	* Bug Fixes
+	* Attributed Text: Bug Fixes
-	* Set base color for the text
+	* Attributed Text: Set base color for the text

-* 1.1 (AT)
+* 1.1
 	* Attributed Text for TiUILabel - by @dezinezync

 * 1.0.4